The Top 4 Benefits of Active Listening

 What is Active Listening?

-Active listening means focusing on listening to respond, instead of replying.
+Active listening is a type of communication that goes beyond simply hearing what someone says.
+There is a focus on listening with the intent to respond, instead of just replying.
 This means comprehending the information and focusing on fully understanding the message before responding.

 You may sometimes catch yourself in a conversation with someone where you're so busy thinking of your next point, question or making assumptions, that you forget to actually listen to what that person is saying.
 This is listening to reply, not respond.